MDEGroup/LEV4REC-deployment/README.md

 ![image](https://user-images.githubusercontent.com/7288605/220878117-6b96859d-33b2-404a-a331-bcc28b8ab329.png)

-2. Run the LEV4REC plaftorm using: Please note that the last command can take more than 5 minutes, depending on the platform you are using.
-It needs to dowload all the dependecies.
+2. Run the LEV4REC platform using: Please note that the last command can take more than 5 minutes, depending on the platform you are using.
+It needs to download all the dependencies.

 	`docker-compose up`
 ![image](https://user-images.githubusercontent.com/7288605/220878282-ef91f9f1-4ea2-40cb-b0e1-d99eab7c0356.png)

-3. Access to the LEV4Rec web app by using the following address in the web browser:
+3. Access the LEV4Rec web app by using the following address in the web browser:
 [http://localhost:8891/lev4rec/](http://localhost:8891/lev4rec/).
 The LEV4REC user guide is available at [https://github.com/MDEGroup/LEV4REC-Tool/blob/main/use_case_artifacts/Documentation/DSL_wiki.md](https://github.com/MDEGroup/LEV4REC-Tool/blob/main/use_case_artifacts/Documentation/DSL_wiki.md)

 ![image](https://user-images.githubusercontent.com/7288605/220878482-368e5bc9-ff91-4172-8cbb-ab97e8b28961.png)

-## Use cases
-We use LEV4REC to design, tune, and deploy two existing recommender systems:

-1. a k-nearest neighbor-based algorithm (named KNN hereafter) that aims to address the scalability problem in personalized recommendations (a guidated tour is available at [http://localhost:8891/lev4rec/knn](http://localhost:8891/lev4rec/knn)) and
-2. AURORA, a feed-forward neural network trained with a curated labeled dataset (a guided tour is available at [http://localhost:8891/lev4rec/ml](http://localhost:8891/lev4rec/ml)).

-We make available the output of k-nearest neighbor-based algorithm in the [output_sample](https://github.com/MDEGroup/LEV4REC-deployment/tree/master/output_sample).
-A detailed guide on how to run the generated artifacts is available in each supported presentation layer, i.e., [evaluation by python script](https://github.com/MDEGroup/LEV4REC-deployment/tree/master/output_sample/evaluation), [docker container with jupyter notebook](https://github.com/MDEGroup/LEV4REC-deployment/tree/master/output_sample/notebook), and a [web servises by flask](https://github.com/MDEGroup/LEV4REC-deployment/tree/master/output_sample/services).